-Prepaid expenses: Prepaid expenses include purchases of fundraising supplies to be donated to eligible schools and programs to use in their fundraising activities.
+Prepaid expenses: Prepaid expenses include purchases of fundraising supplies to be donated as non-cash grants to eligible schools and programs to use in their fundraising activities.
 The expense is recorded when the supplies are shipped to the school or program.
-Total fundraising supplies included in prepaid expenses were \$845,149 and \$652,504 December 31, 2016 and 2015, respectively.
+Total fundraising supplies included in prepaid expenses were \$463,372 and \$485,557 December 31, 2018 and 2017, respectively.
+See Note 5 for related expense included in program services - grants and awards in the Statement of Activities.

 Software and equipment: The Foundation records the purchase of software and equipment at cost.
 Donated software and equipment are recorded at fair value at the date of the donation.
 During 2015, the Foundation adopted a capitalization policy whereby purchases of software and equipment totaling \$5,000 or more will be capitalized.
 Maintenance, repairs, and minor improvements are charged to expense as incurred.
 All equipment is being depreciated using the straight-line method over useful lives ranging from 3 to 5 years.
-The Foundation was also amortizing website development and software over its estimated useful life of three years prior to disposition in 2015.